linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 30.08.2023 (announcement [L2B])
+- 🔬🧠 Curious minds at work! 🌟🔍 We're constantly experimenting and brainstorming new features for our L2B platforms.
+Have any ideas that could take it to the next level?
+Share them with us! 🚀💡 #innovation #L2B #CreativityUnleashed

+### 30.08.2023 (announcement [Ads])
+- 🎉 We're making remarkable strides with our new advertising strategy and bursting with fresh, creative ideas.
+Stay tuned for awesome news in September! 😍💡📆

 ### 30.08.2023 (announcement [IPv6])
 - 🎉 We've got something special for all you tech enthusiasts! ⚡️🌐 We're thrilled to announce that we're now registering IPv6 addresses for all subdomains! 🌍🔒 Embrace the future of networking! 💪🔌✨ Have you already migrated to IPv6?
 If yes, share your experience below!
 If not, what's holding you back?
 Let's discuss! 👇 #IPv6